-'Bazooka man' in bid to become German chancellor
+German elections 2021: 'Bazooka man' Olaf Scholz bidding for chancellor

 He was mayor of Hamburg from 2011 to 2018, during which time his politics became less radical.
 He was first elected to the federal parliament (Bundestag) in 1998.

-The SPD is the junior coalition partner of Mrs Merkel's Christian Democrats (CDU), and many SPD members dislike coalition policies, seeing them as too conservative.
+The SPD has been the junior coalition partner of Mrs Merkel's Christian Democrats (CDU) for much of the past eight years and many SPD members have complained that the policies agreed by their grand coalition or "GroKo" were too conservative.

-So Mr Scholz has an uphill battle to revive the SPD's fortunes.
-The party has lost much ground on the left to the Greens, and opinion polls suggest the CDU has a commanding lead, with the Greens in second place.
-The SPD has not won a national election since 2002.
+Even though the SPD has not won a national election since 2002, Mr Scholz has steered them to within touching distance of doing so, despite his reputation for being dull and uninspiring.

-Mrs Merkel will not run again - she is now in her fourth term as chancellor.
-The election is still more than a year off and the CDU has not yet decided on its candidate.
+During televised election debates his CDU rival, Armin Laschet, repeatedly accused Mr Scholz of failing to rule out an alliance with the left-wing Die Linke.